isaacbernat/presentations/optimise/final.md

 ???

+# v1
+If the functionality needed can be found in a trusted library, it's a good idea to try that before considering reimplementing it (and not just for performance reasons).

 ### ASK ABOUT TIME ESTIMATING SPEEDUP

-If the functionality needed can be found in a trusted library it's probably a good idea to try that first before reimplementing it (and not just for performance reasons).

 ---